SherG/cool-iron/blog/chatgpt-google-code-red.md

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672596024/SignalFox/chatgpt-in-serp_stozkv.png" />

 A search for "ski packages in Vermont" generated a long list of ads at the top of Google, compared to the ad-free ChatGPT response.

 Some users may prefer ad-free recommendations, but ChatGPT didn't provide any hyperlinks, ratings, discount or contact information.
-That's not very helpful.
+Not very helpful.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672599194/SignalFox/google-serp-vs-chatgpt_gy7ww1.png" />